 Henry Cleage appears in a photograph of the orchestra in 1933 and as a graduating senior in 1934.
 He is in the back row, 4th from the left with his cello.

-My aunt Barbara Cleage graduated in 1938 but, again the yearbook is missing.–>
+My aunt Barbara Cleage graduated in summer school in August of 1938

 My aunt Gladys Cleage graduated in 1939.
 In the photo on the right Gladys is standing in front of the back steps.
 You can see Henry over her right shoulder.
 Not sure who the other two are but my grandmother Pearl is looking through the screen door.

-My cousin Geraldine Cleage, Uncle Henry’s daughter graduated in 1940.
+My cousin Geraldine Cleage, Uncle Henry Cleage’s daughter graduated in 1940.
 They lived a few blocks from my grandparent’s house on Scotten.

 Anna Cleage graduated from Northwestern in 1942 and appeared in the Norwester and in 1947 in the yearbook when she graduated from Wayne State University.